What Is Type 1 Diabetes (Juvenile)?

 For people with type 1 diabetes, loss of consciousness, diabetic coma, and in some cases hypoglycemia, can all be medical emergencies.
 Some people who are undiagnosed may have no warning signs, yet still can develop diabetic coma or hypoglycemia.

 The problem with type 1 diabetes is that the person's cells are deprived of the sugar they need for energy.
 Without the insulin produced by the pancreas, sugar has difficulty entering the body's cells.
 Consequently, the body cells start burning fat for energy, which causes ketones to build up in the blood.
 These acids can change the person's blood pH level and can trigger a life-threatening coma.
 This is termed diabetic ketoacidosis.
 Diabetic ketoacidosis is a medical emergency that needs to be treated quickly, usually in a hospital setting.
 Symptoms of diabetic ketoacidosis include the following:

 - Flushed, hot, dry skin

 - Blurred vision

-In type 1 diabetes, the body's immune system mistakenly attacks and destroys the pancreatic cells that produce insulin.
-In type 2 diabetes, the pancreas is not under attack and usually produces enough insulin.
-But for numerous reasons, the body doesn't use the insulin effectively.
-The symptoms of the two forms are similar, but usually come on more rapidly in people with type 1.
+Type 1 diabetes usually starts in childhood or young adulthood, whereas type 2 diabetes usually starts in adulthood.
+In people with type 1 diabetes, the body's immune system attacks and destroys pancreatic cells (Beta cells) that produce insulin.
+In people with type 2 diabetes, the pancreas is not attacked and usually produces insulin.
+However, people with type 2 diabetes, for numerous reasons, cannot use the available insulin effectively.

 What Causes Type 1 Diabetes?